 There are approximately 42 different species, all with different color patterns and size ranges.
 They range from black to bright green or yellow, shades of red, and a host of other colors.

-With over 40 species, Pythonidae is an interesting family.
+With over 40 species, Pythonidae is a diverse family.
 We’ve listed some of the most interesting or popular species here:

 These snakes are all native to Australia and only reach about six feet long, at their longest.